Exhibition

 "Exploring while walking and intuitive wandering stand in a complex relationship and tension with man-made places, territories, and political and military tensions.
 Since then, I have come to understand that walking in 21st-century art has nothing to do with the historical romanticism of the 19th century or the Land Art of the 20th century.
 In my walking gaze upon the world today, I am driven by an existential view of what it means to be human and our ideological entanglements of idealism, ecology, nationalism, technology, and esotericism.
 It is the inexplicable nature that draws me—and a search for the relationship of modern humans to this world and the reality in which we exist, but which is not solely ours.”
 (Quote from: From Here to Tibet – a conversation between two walking artists, Hamish Fulton, Michael Höpfner)

-In addition to works by Michael Höpfner, we are displaying pieces from the collection of the Alpine Club Museum in Innsbruck selected by the artist, which also explore the theme of walking in vast landscapes.
-These include, for example, Hermann Buhl’s final expedition diary, which ends with an entry dated June 20, 1957 (just seven days before his tragic and Fatal fall on the mountain), or excerpts from Peter Aufschnaiter’s expedition photo album featuring views of Tibet, as well as other artifacts.
+In addition to works by Michael Höpfner, we are exhibiting pieces from the collection of the Austrian Alpine Club Museum in Innsbruck, selected by the artist, which also explore the theme of walking in vast landscapes.
+For example, we are displaying Hermann Buhl’s final expedition diary, which ends with an entry dated June 20, 1957, or excerpts from letters written by geologist Helmut Heuberger during the 1954 Cho Oyu expedition, as well as a model of the Himalayas that depicts the routes the artist has traversed.
 The exhibition is significantly expanded by these historical loans.

 Anhören